OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 The _Deploy an Azure App Service_ step is designed to supersede the existing _Deploy an Azure Web App_ step, however, the original step is still available.

 The _Deploy an Azure Web App_ step relied on [Microsoft Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) as the deployment mechanism.
 This restricted the step to executing on Windows workers, required special configuration to work with Linux app service plans, and didn't support container images.
-The new step relies on the [zip deploy API](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip#rest) for file-based packages (zip, nupkg, war), and also support container images.
+The new step relies on the [zip deploy API](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip#rest) for file-based packages (zip, nupkg, war), and also supports deploying container images.

 ## App settings and connection strings